-Applications for the 2018 Reynolds & Reynolds Entrepreneurship Bootcamp for Veterans (EBV) program are currently being accepted.
+Applications for the 2018 Reynolds & Reynolds Entrepreneurship Bootcamp for Veterans (EBV) program have closed.
 Typically, students are assigned to an EBV campus closest to their home once admitted to the program.

 EBV applications will be accepted from veterans with a ‘service-connected disability’ as designated by the Veterans Administration, and who have served on active duty after September 2001.